olimorris/hledger-forecast/README.md

 #### Tracking transactions

-Sometimes it can be useful to track and monitor forecasted transactions to ensure that they hit your bank statement.
-If they do, then these should be discarded from your forecast as this will create a double count.
+Sometimes it can be useful to track and monitor forecasted transactions to ensure that they are accounted for in any financial projections.
+If they are present, then these should be discarded from your forecast as this will create a double count against your actuals.
 However, if they don't exist then they should be carried forward into a future period to ensure accurate recording.

-A common example might be when you're expecting to receive a material refund.
-You know the total amount you will receive and the category (e.g. `Expenses:Shopping`) however the period it is received could be December or January.

 To mark transactions as available for tracking you may use the `track` option in your config file: